 Most people may not realize that being unfaithful actually inflicts some psychological damage on themselves as well as their unsuspecting partner.
 NetDoctor.co.uk states that those who go down the path of adultery can suffer from intense guilt and depression as feel they are always hiding their true feelings and looking for an escape from their marriage problems.

 Adultery is never a healthy experience.

 Cheating can do more damage than just erase any trust between two people that used to be in love.
 It can have financial implications if the couple does decide to divorce and the judge is sympathetic toward the victim of infidelity.
-There are long lasting emotional problems that occur as a result for both parties in a broken marriage.
+There are long-lasting emotional problems that occur as a result of both parties in a broken marriage.
 These can easily be avoided if a person can be honest and deal with the problems in a marriage instead of looking for short term satisfaction with an affair.